(Revised November 2020)

 c) To hold meetings for promoting the above objectives and for creating and fostering a fraternal spirit among all those engaged in municipal work.

 a) All municipalities within the Province of Prince Edward Island shall be eligible for membership and each shall, upon required payment of the membership fee for the fiscal year, be and become a member for such year.

 b) Each member municipality shall designate its three members of council who will then be accredited for voting purposes.

 The Executive of FPEIM shall be the President, Past President, Vice-President Cities/Towns, Vice-President Rural Municipalities, and Executive Director (ex-officio/non-voting).

 a) There shall be a Board which shall be comprised of: a President; a Past President; and five representatives from each county.
 Each member of the Board that is a member of a city or town council shall be part of a committee called the Cities and Towns Caucus.
-Each member of the Board that is a member of a community council shall be part of a committee called the Rural Municipalities Caucus.
+Each member of the Board that is a member of a rural municipality council shall be part of a committee called the Rural Municipalities Caucus.

 b) The term of office of all members of the Board, except the Past President, shall be four years, commencing upon the adjournment of the Annual Meeting at which the elections take place, and continuing until the adjournment of the Annual Meeting at which the next elections take place.

 c) i) The seats designated for Prince county shall be comprised of one representative appointed by the City of Summerside and four elected representatives.
 The elected representatives shall consist of: